 Our job applicant, Tye, has not written a professional e-mail.
-Let’s take a look at some of what could be preventing him from making a professional impression on his reader.
+Let us take a look at some of what could be preventing him from making a professional impression on his reader.

 Second, Tye begins his letter with “Hi” rather than “Hello Director Woods.”
 It is courteous to address people by name and their proper title if you know it.
-While some names are typical for certain genders, you might not use their preferred pronouns.
-Since the person’s e-mail indicates that they are the director of human resources, Tye can refer to them as “Director.”
+While some names are typical for certain genders, others are not.
+In any case, you might not use a person’s preferred pronouns unless they are listed in their contact infomormation.
+Since the contact person’s e-mail address indicates that they are the director of human resources, Tye can refer to them as “Director.”
 Tye might also be able to find out this person’s professional title or preferred pronouns by doing some searching on the company website or LinkedIn.

-Third, there are a number of typos in this e-mail which indicates a lack of “care”.
+Third, there are a number of typos in this e-mail which indicates a lack of care.
 Tye types “from” instead of “form”, misspells “inconvenience” and does not capitalize “I” which might indicate he is sending the e-mail from a phone.
-It’s hard to proofread on phones.
+It is hard to proofread on phones.
 If you can, wait to write e-mails from a computer with a regular keyboard.

 Imagine you have just been hired into a new position at a company that believes workspaces should be collaborative.
 As such, the office in which you will work is a renovated loft space.
-There are no assigned desks and the only walled off work space is a conference room with glass walls that double as writing surfaces.
-A break area in the corner on the 2000 sqft loft includes a kitchen.
+There are no assigned desks and the only walled-off workspace is a conference room with glass walls that double as writing surfaces.
+A break area in the corner of the 2000 sqft loft includes a kitchen.